 HIPAA doesn’t just apply to the video call.
 It applies to the form submission, the storage of those answers, the messaging system, the backend database, and even who inside the organization can see that data.

-For a deeper explanation of how these safeguards translate into platform design, see our detailed guide on what makes a telehealth platform HIPAA compliant.
+For a deeper explanation of how these safeguards translate into platform design, see our detailed guide on what makes a telehealth platform HIPAA-compliant.

 That’s where compliance starts to feel less abstract.